-Contrasting with this wealth of experimental information available on α -ZrW2O8, very few computational studies have been dedicated to this notorious NTE material, as recently noted by Dove and Fang.10 Lattice dynamics simulations using classical force fields were conducted by Mittal and Chaplot in 2000,30 and by Sanson in 2014.31 To the best of our knowledge, the only first-principles investigations of α -ZrW2O8 were reported in the past few years by Ramzan et al.,32 Gava et al.,33 and Gupta et al.34 Ramzan and coworkers32 used density functional theory (DFT), with the Perdew, Burke and Ernzerhof (PBE)35 exchange-correlation (XC) functional, to study the high-pressure, mechanical and optical properties of α -ZrW2O8.
+Contrasting with this wealth of experimental information available on α -ZrW2O8, very few computational studies have been dedicated to this notorious NTE material, as recently noted by Dove and Fang.10 Lattice dynamics simulations using classical force fields were conducted by Mittal and Chaplot in 2000,30 and by Sanson in 2014.31 To the best of our knowledge, the only first-principles investigations of α -ZrW2O8 were reported in the past few years by Ramzan et al.,32 Gava et al.,33 and Gupta et al.34 Ramzan and co-workers32 used density functional theory (DFT), with the Perdew, Burke and Ernzerhof (PBE)35 exchange-correlation (XC) functional, to study the high-pressure, mechanical and optical properties of α -ZrW2O8.
 Gava et al.33 focused on predicting the mode Grüneisen parameters and NTE behavior of α -ZrW2O8 using DFT with the hybrid Becke three-parameter Lee-Yang-Parr (B3LYP) XC functional, according to the Debye-Einstein model of the quasiharmonic approximation (QHA).
-Finally, Gupta and coworkers34 reinvestigated in more details the specific roles of anharmonic phonons responsible for the large NTE of α -ZrW2O8 using DFT/PBE.
-All aforementioned DFT studies used finite displacement methods to determine the interatomic forces and phonon frequencies needed to derive the elastic and thermal properties of α -ZrW2O8.
+Finally, Gupta and coworkers34 reinvestigated in greater detail the specific roles of anharmonic phonons responsible for the large NTE of α -ZrW2O8 using DFT/PBE.
+All aforementioned DFT studies used finite displacement methods to determine the interatomic forces and phonon frequencies of α -ZrW2O8.
+Very limited assignment exists below 400 cm-1 for the far-infrared and Raman spectra of α -ZrW2O8.

-In this work, the infrared (IR), Raman, and phonon density-of-state (PDOS) spectra, mechanical and thermodynamic properties of α -ZrW2O8 have been extensively investigated within the framework of density functional perturbation theory (DFPT), and systematically compared with results from experimental characterization carried out in this study and previous investigations in order to assess and validate DFPT results.
-DFPT linear response calculations were conducted using the PBE XC functional, as in two of the previous DFT studies of α -ZrW2O8, as well as the revised version of PBE XC for solids (PBEsol).36 Compared to simple finite-displacement methods typically used with DFT to determine the vibrational properties of many-particle systems, DFPT-based computational approaches can be regarded as considerably more effective, since additional physical properties (e.g., IR and Raman absorbance) can be derived from the total energy with respect to perturbations.37 The accuracy of DFPT methods was extensively tested in previous lattice dynamics studies.^{38,39,40,41,42,43}
+In this work, the infrared (IR), Raman, and phonon density-of-state (PDOS) spectra and vibrational properties of α -ZrW2O8 have been extensively investigated within the framework of density functional perturbation theory (DFPT), and systematically compared with results from experimental characterization carried out in this study and previous investigations in order to assess and validate DFPT results.
+DFPT linear response calculations were conducted using the PBE XC functional, utilized in two of the previous DFT studies of α -ZrW2O8, as well as the revised version of PBE XC for solids (PBEsol).36 Compared to simple finite-displacement methods typically used with DFT to determine the vibrational properties of many-particle systems, DFPT-based computational approaches can be regarded as considerably more effective, since additional physical properties (e.g., IR and Raman absorbance) can be derived from the total energy with respect to perturbations.37 The accuracy of DFPT methods was extensively tested in previous lattice dynamics studies.^{38,39,40,41,42,43}

-Details of our computational approach are provided in the next section, followed by a detailed analysis and discussion of our results.
+Details of our computational and experimental approaches are provided in the next section, followed by a detailed analysis and discussion of our results.
 A summary of our findings and conclusions is presented in the last section of the manuscript.